tafadzwabmotsi/FreeCodeCamp---JavaScript-Algorithms-and-Data-Structures-Projects/README.md

 # JavaScript Algorithms and Data Structures
 Five FreeCodeCamp Projects on JavaScript Algorithms and Data Structures Certification

-## JavaScript Algorithms and Data Structures - FreeCodeCamp Certification
-Modules cover the fundamental concepts of JavaScript and programming in general.
+## Modules cover the fundamental concepts of JavaScript and programming in general.
 ### Topics covered:
  * Introduction to JavaScript
  * ES6